Volkswagen Golf BlueMotion review

 The VW Golf BlueMotion is Volkswagen's most economical family hatch yet

 The Volkswagen Golf BlueMotion takes the low-emissions formula of the original Polo BlueMotion and moves it up a class.
-The latest model gets an all-new 1.6 TDI diesel and, for the first time, a six-speed manual box instead of the five-speed seen in the MkVI.
-The BlueMotion comes in three or five-door guises.
+The latest model gets a choice of 1.6 TDI diesel and 1.0-litre TSI petrol engines.

 The Golf's upright styling has evolved over time, and while it’s rather plain next to the rival Mercedes A-Class, there’s no faulting the build quality.
 Tight shut lines are VW’s forte, and the Golf has a look of precision as a result.